ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
 It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** May 06, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** March 13, 2026

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** December 22, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** February 23, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** January 11, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** November 28, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** August 30, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** March 09, 2026

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** September 25, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---